grapheco/pandadb-v0.1/README.md

 * Mail list

 ## 7. Contributing
-Please review the [Contributing Guide](docs/conduct.md) for information on how to get started contributing to the project.
+Please review the [Contributing Guide](docs/conduct.md) and [CodeSpec](docs/codespec.md) for information on how to get started contributing to the project.